High-Speed DSL Internet Access

 NCF is pretty relaxed about usage.
 You can monitor your usage using an NCF

-some places it is defined the same as a GiB, other times it is a billion (10003) bytes,
+defined the same as a GiB, but in other place it is defined as billion (10003) bytes,

 which is 7% less than a GiB.
 So when you see 'GB', try to determine which definition is being